gardener-nyc/realm-theme/README.md

 $ yarn build
 ```

 2. Make a new commit and push to master.
-The github integration will take care of the rest.
+The Github integration will take care of the rest.